OfqualGovUK/ofqual-recognition-frontend/README.md

 - **`TestSettings:BaseUrl`**
   The base URL of the application under test.
 This should point to the environment where E2E or integration tests are executed (e.g., local dev server, test container, or staging instance).

-> This setting can be overridden in CI/CD pipelines using environment variables in the format: `TestSettings__BaseUrl`.
+> These settings support the test environment and can be overridden in CI/CD using environment variables (e.g., `TestSettings__BaseUrl`).